How to Fix Windows Update Error 0x800705b4 (8 Methods)

 #Which Fix Should You Try First?

-Three of every four machines were back to a clean update queue by step 3.
-SFC and DISM only became necessary when the system had been hit by a power outage during a previous update or had survived an aborted in-place upgrade.
+SFC and DISM usually become necessary only when the system has been hit by a power outage during a previous update or has survived an aborted in-place upgrade.

 #Bottom Line